Skip to main content

 5. Repeat: Focus on weak areas

-This active recall + spaced repetition combination is extremely effective.
+This active recall + spaced repetition combination is effective.

 Quick Revision Maps